 EDAS are mostly interested in people who have used their services.
 Even if you haven't used this service, still contact me anyway.
-My number is service or service.
-This position will involve a simple selection process.
+My number is or This position will involve a simple selection process.

 Regards

 Manager of the Association of Participating Service Users